mrflint5/Library-Management-System/README.md

 # 📚 Gurukul Library Management System

-A professional and intuitive web-based library management system built using **Python**, **Streamlit**, and **SQLite**.
-This app allows library admins to efficiently manage books, students, and book issuance—all in one place.
+A professional and intuitive web-based library management system built using **Python**, **Streamlit**, and **SQLite** This app allows library admins to efficiently manage books, students, and book issuance—all in one place.

 ## 🚀 Features